 Try a bath instead of a shower.
 It’s relaxing, it’s proven to reduce tension in muscles, and the after-effect when you get out is a reduction in your core temperature, which you need to fall asleep.

 Meditate.
 There are many forms of meditation, it doesn’t have to be sitting still (though that is a fantastic way to do it!)
-Try the Calm app or Sanvello app for several variations of meditations.
+Try the Calm app for several variations of meditations.

 Don’t just lie there.
 If you can’t sleep, leave your bed and do a relaxing activity for twenty minutes, then try to sleep again.
 We want to avoid associating stress and that “awake-all-night” feeling with your bed and instead, start to develop feelings of safety, coziness, and sleepiness with your bed.